NUStreaming/CMSD-DASH/readme.md

 <!-- - Test the NJS application `cmsd_njs.js` with CMSD using `http://⟨MachineIP_ADDRESS⟩:8080/cmsd-njs/testProcessQuery?CMCD=bl%3D21300` and verify that it returns a value of 21300 for buffer length (bl) -->

 Run the dash.js client:
-- Navigate to the `dash.j-4.2.1/` folder
+- Navigate to the `dash.js/` folder (dash.js v3.1.3)
 - Install the dependencies using `npm install`
-- Build, watch file changes and launch samples page using `npm run start` (or `grunt dev` for `dash.js/` folder which uses dash.js v3.1.3)
+- Build, watch file changes and launch samples page using `grunt dev`
 - Test the dash.js application by navigating to `http://⟨MachineIP_ADDRESS⟩:3000/samples/cmsd-dash/index.html` to view the CMSD-enabled player

 Run the experiment: